abarth/ospair/README.md

+# Getting Started

+Clone this repostiory and install Node.js.
+Use `npm start` to start a local web server and use the tournament manager.
+The whole thing runs locally in the browser by using a database built into your browser.

 # Notes

  - Might be useful to be able to force a player to have a bye.
    Joel was running late and we might have wanted to give him a bye in the first round.